shanep/shanep.github.io/docs/cs155/course-introduction.md

 ## Reading

 Reading is expected to take about 3-4 hours.
-We will be using a free (but well written) book for this module which you can [download here](https://drive.google.com/file/d/1nJ0XC0H7eI5I_g9WCqY9v-LlBMREaRBe/view?usp=share_link).
+We will be using a free (but well-written) book for this module, which you can [download here](https://drive.google.com/file/d/1nJ0XC0H7eI5I_g9WCqY9v-LlBMREaRBe/view?usp=share_link).
 Once you have downloaded the book, read the following chapters as well as the post on the integrated terminal in VSCode before you attempt the